Legal Advice for Compensation Insurance Claims & TPD Payouts

 Slip and Fall Accidents

-Imagine you’re out shopping for groceries.
-You’re walking down an aisle when suddenly, you slip and fall on a spilled liquid or slippery floor.
-Such a slip and fall accident could result in a public liability claim if the supermarket’s negligence in failing to maintain safe floors caused your fall and subsequent injury.
+One example of a public liability claim is a slip and fall on a spilled liquid or slippery floor when shopping for groceries.
+Such a slip and fall accident could result in a public liability claim if the supermarket’s negligence in failing to maintain safe floors caused a fall and subsequent injury.

 More about slip and fall claims >